 Guidance for completing the HPMS Program Activity Assessment

 The activity with the lowest points should be considered for further review following the guidelines in the Attachments.
-If scores are similar to prior year's assessments, history of continuing issues, or OHPI comments should be considered in selecting activities for your further review.
+If scores are similar to prior year's assessments, history of continuing issues, or HPPI comments, it should be considered in selecting activities for your further review.

-The Attachments C through H provide guidance on reviewing each activity in detail that may need to be tailored and customized to adequately support a comprehensive process review addressing the particular issue or program area.
+The Attachments C through H provide guidance on reviewing each activity in detail that may be tailored and customized to adequately support a comprehensive process review addressing a particular issue or program area.

 Summary of Attachments, Resources, and References

 - Review of Traffic Data Submitted for HPMS